intOppong/software_engineer_journey/README.md

   * Work Everyday averaging 13 Pomodoros a day & 10 Pomodoros on days where life duties call (eg: going to the bank, helping family with work etc)
     * *Pomodoro settings is 30mins work, max of 10mins break.*
 * What’s Important
-  * **Build all the projects in the guide.**
+  * **Build all FCC projects.**
   * **Deeply Understand Concepts.**
   * **Helping Others on Forums (FCC, cohorts)**
   * **Collaborating with others on projects (FCC, cohort)**
   * **Writing about my journey**

-## How I'll Use the [Guide](https://github.com/P1xt/p1xt-guides/blob/master/cs-wd.md)
+## How I Learn
 I don’t like reading book/course after book/course without working on projects.
 I like to study alongside a project.
 I’m able to identify specific skills that I should learn.
 Also learning the skill becomes more interesting because I’m actually using the skill + there’s a lot of AHA moments :bulb:
-> Its usually not important to learn sth that you won’t use in the near future.
-I feel more motivated to learn sth, knowing I’ll be needing it now.
+> Its usually not important to learn something that you won’t use in the near future.
+I feel more motivated to learn a skill knowing I’ll be needing it now.

-With that said I came up with a strategy that i think best suits my preference & priorities rather than to follow the guide chronologically.

-1. Identify at the next project listed in the guide
+1. Identify the next project listed in the guide
    * *Look @ the description (or a finished version) & List(predict) the Skills required to do that project.*
    * *if you already know the skill, Skip to 4) & do the project*
 2. Find a **[Tutorial Project](https://github.com/intOppong/software_engineer_journey/tree/master/tutorial_projects)** of similar difficulty & follow it.